 - Closed book: A fixed price contract is generally a closed-book arrangement, so the contractor does not have to report a detailed cost breakup of labor and materials to the owner.

 - Lack of flexibility: Owners must understand that the lump-sum nature is fairly inflexible; they are responsible for any unforeseen changes initiated by them, or that are beyond the contractor’s control.

 - Reimbursement is not an option: If the contractor completes the project under the fixed total cost, then the contractor keeps the difference, making an extra profit.

-For a T&M job, the contractor provides you an hourly rate of labor and your cost will be determined by the retail price of materials plus the hours of labor.
+For a T&M job, the contractor provides you an hourly rate of labor and your cost will be determined by the price of materials plus the hours of labor.
 Usually, you are billed weekly with this kind of agreement.

 - Urgency: If you need an emergency repair, you probably want to hire someone that can show up right away and take care of the problem.
 Although they can give a rough estimate at the beginning, things can rapidly change as they proceed with the work.

-- Low Budgeting Control: The most significant disadvantage of a T&M agreement is the final costs can rise above the budgeted amount, and you won’t know until is too late.
+- Low Budgeting Control: The most significant disadvantage of a T&M agreement is the final costs can rise above the anticipated amount, and you won’t know until is too late.
 With a T&M approach, you own the risk of not knowing the final cost of the project.